Advising Appointments

 • Guidance on scholarships

-Note: Students in the first four semesters of academic study are encouraged to complete the Pre-Law 101 workshop series, including a Prelaw 1-On-1 Appointment prior to scheduling Pre-Law Advising or Document Review appointment.
+Note: Students in the first three semesters of academic study are asked to complete the Pre-Law 101 workshop prior to scheduling an individual advising appointment.
+This helps us better personalize and tailor your initial appointment to your individualized questions and goals.

 Prepare for a Document Review Appointment: